-Injuries in young due to all-terrain vehicles decliningJuly 1st, 2013 in Pediatrics /
+Injuries in young due to all-terrain vehicles decliningJuly 1, 2013 in Medicine & Health / Pediatrics

 (HealthDay)—Nonfatal injuries among children and adolescents due to all-terrain vehicles (ATVs) have declined since the mid-2000s, although boys have twice the injury rate as girls, according to research published online July 1 in Pediatrics.